ellysh/bash-programming-from-scratch/manuscript/answers.md

 The `case` statement is convenient if you need to support more than two languages.

 There is code duplication in the `print_error` function.
-The same `echo` command is called in each block of the `case` statement.
-The only difference between the blocks is the name of the function for converting the error code into text.
-We can introduce the `func` variable to get rid of the code duplication.
-The variable will store the function name.
-Use the variable this way:
+You call the `echo` command in each block of the `case` statement.
+The only difference between the blocks is the function for converting an error code into text.
+You can introduce the `func` variable to get rid of the code duplication.
+This variable stores the function name to call.
+Here is an example of how to use the variable:
 {line-numbers: true, format: Bash}
 ```
 print_error()